VintusS/A-Kid-s-Place-Project/README.md

-# SafeSteps: An Educational Game for Kids
+# A Kids Place: An Educational Game for Kids

 ## Introduction